A second order primal-dual method for nonsmooth convex composite optimization: Connections and discussion

 We identify the saddle point of $\cL_\mu(x,z;y)$ by forming second order updates to $x$ and $y$ along the $\cal Z$ manifold.
 Just as Newton's method approximates an objective function with a convex quadratic function, we approximate $\cL_{\mu}(x;y)$ with a quadratic saddle function.

 Constraining the dual variable itself yields connections with other methods.
-When $T = I$,~\eqref{eq.KKT} implies that the optimal dual variable is given by $y^\star = -\nabla f(x^\star)$, so it is natural to collapse the augmented Lagrangian onto the manifold

-The augmented Lagrangian over the manifold $\cal Z \cap \cal Y$ corresponds to the Forward-Backward Envelope (FBE) introduced in~\cite{patstebem14}.
+When $T = I$,~\eqref{eq.KKT} implies that the optimal dual variable is given by $y^\star = -\nabla f(x^\star)$, so it is natural to collapse the augmented Lagrangian onto the manifold $ {\cal Y} \DefinedAs \{ (x,z;y^\star) ~|~ y^\star = - \nabla f(x) \}. $ The augmented Lagrangian over the manifold $\cal Z \cap \cal Y$ corresponds to the Forward-Backward Envelope (FBE) introduced in~\cite{patstebem14}.
 The proximal gradient algorithm with step size $\mu$ can be recovered from a {variable metric} gradient iteration on the FBE~\cite{patstebem14}.
-In~\cite{patstebem14,stethepat16,thestepat16}, the approximate line search and quasi-Newton methods based on the FBE were developed to solve~\eqref{pr} with $T = I$.
+In~\cite{patstebem14,stethepat17,thestepat18,stethepat18}, the approximate line search and quasi-Newton methods based on the FBE were developed to solve~\eqref{pr}.
 Since the Hessian of the FBE involves third order derivatives of $f$, these techniques employ either truncated- or quasi-Newton methods.

 The approach advanced in the current paper applies a second order method to the augmented Lagrangian that is constrained over the larger manifold $\cal Z$.
 Relative to alternatives, our framework offers several advantages.
 First, while the FBE is in general nonconvex function of $x$, $\cL_\mu(x;y)$ is always convex in $x$ and concave in $y$.
 Furthermore, we can compute the Hessian exactly using only second order derivatives of $f$ and its structure allows for efficient computation of the search direction.
 Finally, our formulation allows us to leverage recent advances in second order methods for augmented Lagrangian methods, e.g.,~\cite{gilrobCOA12,armbenomhpat14,armomh15}.